sdp-uab/adminLocker/README.md

 Improvements/ideas/todos
 ========================

-- Extend the list of the "default" locked pages. * Diferent config for each journal?
+- Diferent config for each journal?
 Move config.inc.php to webdata?
 - Move config to a webUI?
 - Use OJS templates?
 - Use OJS notification system?